saltyorg/docs/docs/reference/server.md

 Typically this server is remote to you; you can install on a home server, keeping in mind some [home server considerations](#home-server-considerations)

-Best results are seen with an actual dedicated server, not a VPS like those available from Linode, Vultr, or the like.
+Best results are seen with an actual dedicated server, not a VPS like those available from Linode, Vultr, or the like or a virtualized setup like proxmox.
 Linodes, Vultr "Cloud Compute", Hetzner "Cloud Servers", and probably others like them, in particular, are known to _not_ work in at least one significant way; NZBGet reports 0 available disk space while Sonarr, Radarr, and tools like `df` and `du` report disk space as expected.

 A commonly-asked question is ["can I run saltbox on this server?"](guides/chazguides/server.md)